 Getting a puppy is a fascinating experience.
 You’re about to add a new member to your family.
 This creature is going to spend every waking minute thinking about you, so it’s your job to spend the time preparing for his arrival.
 A lot of time and research goes into getting a puppy, but overall, you are expected to have patience.
 To ensure the next few months of your life are a little less stressful, here are a collection of tips we can offer to smooth the transition.

 Create a Routine

-You and your dog can have a schedule for everything: when to go potty, when to eat, when to sleep.
+You and your dog can have a schedule for everything: when to go potty, when to eat, when to sleep, and even when it’s playtime.
 This will help keep both of you on track, and keep all of your hair in your head.
-Puppies, much like babies babies, learn a lot from following rules and routines.
+Puppies, much like babies, learn a lot from following rules and routines.
 If you’re able to establish a regimen early on, they will be quick to follow and progress seamlessly through some of the more difficult tasks you pose upon them.

 Much like the routine, there should be places where you are puppy-free, and places where you are puppy-full.
 You can set up situations similar to yours so that your puppy feels like he owns his own things, and will feel more comfortable using his things, rather than using yours.
 This works for beds, and for bowls.
 By creating these boundaries, you’re allowing them the freedom and comfort to exist in their own space.

 If you haven’t experienced wrestling something out of a dog’s mouth yet, you shouldn’t want to try it.
 Do yourself a favour early on and tidy up all your loose items.
 Wrap up and hide any important cables; put away any valuable items that seem like great things to chew.
 In the eyes of a puppy, if it fits in its mouth, it’s more than likely going to end up there.
 Teething usually appears around the 4-6 month age, and you want to make sure that their teeth end up on appropriate toys and treats.

 Get Used to the Glamour